Pittsburgh Community Services financial aid programs.

 One main goal of Pittsburgh Community Services (PCS) is to offer referrals to community services and regulatory agencies.
 There are many churches, charities and other groups in Allegheny County that focus on helping struggling residents.
 Other assistance programs covered include, but are not limited to, the following.
 Learn about local food pantries, clothing closets, and shelters.
 There may be legal aid or financial support to pay rent to stop homelessness, and much more offered.

 Tenants can get advice and information on the tools needed have a positive experience as a renter.
 Instructors and case managers from community services are well trained and prepared to discuss important issues in regard to looking for housing as related to the clients’ personal circumstances and challenges.
 This service can be invaluable on preventing evictions and maintaining good landlord relations.
+There are even details on process to rent an apartment with a past eviction.

 Low income home energy bill assistance is for residents of Pittsburgh.
 There are educational resources that teach income-eligible residential clients about various ways to make their homes more efficient.
 In some cases, participants of workshops may be able to leave with some of the energy-saving measures for installation in their own homes or apartments.